forcedotcom/salesforce-deskcom-api/README.md

 response = client.delete '/api/v2/topics/1'
 ```

-Whatever option you choose, please make sure to **never put your credentials
-in your source code**.
-This makes them available to everyone with access to
-your source code, makes it harder to maintain and is just overall a bad idea.
-There are many alternatices, including configuration files, environmental
-variables, ...

-___
 ## Resources
-___

 Resources are automatically discovered by the DeskApi.
 When requesting a
 resource from DeskAPI, the client sends the request and returns a
 `DeskApi::Resource`.
 If the client receives an error back from the API a
 `DeskApi::Error` is raised.

-___
 ### Create Read Update Delete

 One of the most important features; we support creating, updating and deleting